dachieu1996/EF_CostFirst/README.md

         }
     }
 ```
-> Note: Must have class adopt DbContext to Initial migration (In this case: PlutoContext)
+> Note: Must have class inherit DbContext to Initial migration (In this case: PlutoContext)

 ## Run migration and update database
 <pre>